thendo991/CleanCity/tests/defect-log.md

 Under awareness/ feedback the request id and feedback input fields accept any input even alphanumeric inputs. which is not a coherent issue.
 No delete button in the community feed updates.
 Report button on the community page (spam and harmful content can be posted freely).
+The dashboard is identical for users and admins.

 Enhancements:
 The avatars on the profiles are pre-selected and not something defined by the user during sign up